ices-eg/wg_WGEEL/Misc/data_call_2022/PT.md

 LINE 2: (SELECT g.gr_year,g.gr_number,g.gr_comment,g.gr_dts_datasour...
                           ^
 HINT:  You will need to rewrite or cast the expression.

+* update group metrics: during RE-INTEGRATION the error message changed to: could not find function "update_group_metrics"

+* CHECK if new group metrics / new individual metrics are integrated

  ## Annex 2
  ### to do